 HIV

 Most (22) TB high-burden countries included in our survey were also listed under TB/HIV high-burden countries.
-In countries with >10 responses, survey respondents reported that HIV was mentioned in TB policy documents and clinical guidelines (Table 1); and that in practice, HIV was screened for in people with TB.
-A high proportion of respondents in these countries also stated that care for HIV was started or maintained, and TB services referred to, or liaised with specialist HIV services, or did both (Table 2).
-Most of the respondents felt capable of diagnosing HIV, but few felt capable of treating it (Table 3).
+In countries with >10 responses, survey respondents reported that HIV was mentioned in TB policy documents and clinical guidelines (Table 2); and that in practice, HIV was screened for in people with TB.
+A high proportion of respondents in these countries also stated that care for HIV was started or maintained, and TB services referred to, or liaised with specialist HIV services, or did both (Table 3).
+Most of the respondents felt capable of diagnosing HIV and slightly fewer felt capable of treating it (Table 4).
+The above pattern was repeated across all countries included in the survey with most respondents recalling integration of HIV diagnosis and management within TB policy and practice (Tables 2-4).

+Table 1: Characteristics of respondents